 The more I learned about Tubstrip, the more strongly I believed that it finally needed to be published.
 Until now, the only accessible version of the manuscript existed in an archive, and it was an early draft, not reflecting changes made over the course of rehearsing and performing the play.
 Jerry Douglas shared with me the final draft of the play, as performed on Broadway with Casey Donovan, and this definitive version has now been published by Chelsea Station Editions.

 JERRY DOUGLAS is the author of the plays Score and Tubstrip, as well as the novel The Legend of the Ditto Twins.
 He wrote and directed the classic adult films The Back Row and Both Ways, and he was the founder and editor of the magazine Manshots.
 Douglas won numerous awards for his films, which include Fratrimony, More of a Man, Kiss-Off, Flesh & Blood, Dream Team, and Buckleroos.
 He passed away in 2021 at the age of 85.

 JORDAN SCHILDCROUT is Professor of Theatre & Performance at SUNY Purchase.
-He's the author of Murder Most Queer (University of Michigan Press) and In the Long Run: A Cultural History of Broadway's Hit Plays (Routledge).
+He's the author of In the Long Run: A Cultural History of Broadway's Hit Plays (Routledge) and Murder Most Queer (University of Michigan Press).
 His articles on LGBTQ representation have appeared in Theatre Journal, Modern Drama, The Journal of American Drama and Theatre, and The Journal of Popular Culture.